ratnesh-maurya/News_Api_backend/README.md

 # 📰 News Backend API

-This is a super cool backend API 🚀 for retrieving news articles in the categories of "crime" 🔍 and "sport" 🏆.
+This is made to demonstrate basically how api works This is a super cool backend API 🚀 for retrieving news articles in the categories of "crime" 🔍 and "sport" 🏆.

 ## 🌟 Introduction